Frequently Asked Questions

 To learn whether your travel destination restricts or prohibits the use of encrypted devices and/or whether it is possible to apply for permission to bring an encrypted device, contact the Office of the General Counsel at (203) 432-4949.
 For additional considerations about traveling with electronic devices, click here.

-Travel to certain countries will require one or more vaccinations or the taking of a course of medication to protect against diseases such as malaria, hepatitis A and B, encephalitis, meningitis, polio, rabies, tetanus, typhoid, yellow fever and influenza.
-You are strongly advised to contact the Travel Clinic at Yale Health at least 6 to 8 weeks prior to your trip to obtain medical advice and start any necessary course of treatment.
+Travel to certain countries will require one or more vaccinations or the taking of a course of medication to protect against diseases such as malaria, hepatitis A and B, encephalitis, meningitis, polio, rabies, tetanus, typhoid, yellow fever, and influenza.
+You are strongly advised to schedule an appointment with a healthcare provider at least 6 to 8 weeks prior to your trip to obtain medical advice and start any necessary course of treatment.
+Note that these services are typically fee-based and may not be covered by your health insurance.

 Knowledge is the best protection.
 Visit the International Travel Section of this website and review the Safety and Security section of the International Travel Toolkit.
 Follow the traveler preparation steps and consult the resources listed on that website.
-Register your travel so Yale can assist you in an emergency, familiarize yourself with your destination and make sure you have your UnitedHealthcare Global card with you.
-The UnitedHealthcare Global online member center provides comprehensive destination information.
-Please review it before you leave to learn as much about your destination as you can.
+Register your travel so Yale can assist you in an emergency, familiarize yourself with your destination, and bring along the member card for Yale’s travel assistance provider: International SOS.
+Visit the International SOS online member center for destination intelligence resources.

-- Where serious injury or illness has occurred, immediately seek medical treatment at the closest medical facility.
-If medical service is not available, contact UnitedHealthcare Global for assistance (click link or call collect 1-410-453-6330).
+- Where serious injury or illness has occurred, immediately seek medical treatment at the closest medical facility and, if relevant, notify your in-country program staff right away.

-- Contact the nearest U.S. Embassy or consular service.
+- Contact the nearest U.S. Embassy or consular service, or the embassy of your country of citizenship.

-A wire transfer may be requested on University Form 3401 FR.03, Request for Wire Transfer.
+The process for arranging a wire transfer is described in University Procedure 3401 PR.06, Requesting a Wire Transfer.
 Wire transfer requests made to pay an invoice should generally be made in the same currency as stated on the invoice.
-Please refer to Yale Procedure 3401 PR.6, Requesting a Wire Transfer, or contact Treasury Services at firstname.lastname@example.org regarding wire transfer payments.
+Please refer to the aforementioned procedure, or contact Treasury Services at firstname.lastname@example.org regarding wire transfer payments.

 If you believe a Yale bank account outside the U.S. is required, please contact the Office of the Controller, Treasury Services (203-432-4474 or email@example.com) and provide a full description of the related Yale program and the purpose and duration of the proposed account.
 This office will analyze the proposal and coordinate with other Yale offices, as necessary, and respond to you.